thanhtung0512/drone_landing_detector/README.md

 2. Run main.py
 `python main.py`

-## Explain landing_detector’s implement
+## Explain landing_detector’s implementation

 - In this project, we used OpenCV DNN to load trained yolov5s model under .onnx version and use it to detect coordinate of the bounding box for drone’s landing area.
-- The following is the details steps for implementation of landing_detector.
+- The following is the details steps for implementation of landing_detector class.
     1. **DEFINE CONSTANTS**
         - **INPUT_WIDTH** and **INPUT_HEIGHT** are for the BLOB size.
 The **BLOB** stands for Binary Large Object.
 It contains the data in readable raw format.
 The image must be converted to a blob so the network can process it.
 In our case, it is a 4D array object with the shape (1, 3, 640, 640)